The Art of the Deal with a Psychopath

-For a psychopath, the “Art of the Deal” begins with hiding his true intentions: for you to lose.
-The psychopath next move is unpredictable because he really doesn’t care how you lose, just so long as you know that you’ve lost.
-It may even end with him losing as well, but he doesn’t care, as long as he gets to see the look on your face as you stare in bewilderment trying fruitlessly to make sense of his behavior.
+For a psychopath, the “Art of the Deal” begins with hiding his true intention, which is for you to lose.
+The psychopath’s next move is unpredictable because he really doesn’t care how you lose, just as long as you know that you’ve lost.
+It may even end with him losing as well, but he doesn’t care, as long as he gets to see the look on your face, as you stare in bewilderment, trying fruitlessly to make sense of his behavior.
 That’s what a psychopath calls “winning” because he got your attention.

 The art of the deal with a psychopath is to play one part chess and 2 parts poker.
 A poker face is the card that keeps the psychopath off balance.
 Remember, the psychopath is playing to see you lose but he won’t know if you’ve lost until your face tells him.